 First, your child will need to be evaluated by a clinical professional educated in ABA and receive an ASD diagnosis.
-Once you have the diagnosis, then they work with you to create a treatment plan or functional behavioral assessment.
+Once you are diagnosed, they work with you to create a treatment plan or functional behavioral assessment.

-After evaluating your child, your therapist will then make recommendations on what they believe will be the best route of treatment for your child.
+After evaluating your child, your therapist will then make recommendations on what they believe will be the best treatment route for your child.
 Again, this will be a personalized assessment geared towards your child’s strengths and weaknesses.

-If your child does need ABA, they may have their therapy in a group session or individual sessions depending on their needs.
+If your child needs ABA, they may have their therapy in a group or individual session, depending on their needs.
 Group therapy can be beneficial, as each child can practice those social skills.

 How Does ABA Work?

 The overall goal of ABA is to modify behavior.

 One of the ways therapists begin is to use positive reinforcement when there are positive behaviors.
 The therapist might reward the child when the appropriate display behavior.
 Parents can also reinforce this at home to give their children an advantage.

 Another way ABA works is by the opposite method: consequences.
 Children may practice understanding how consequences work by using an antecedent, a subject, or situation, resulting in behavior and sometimes consequences.
 The children may be presented with a situation and given a chance to respond positively or negatively.